-- A Patient Coordinator.
+A Patient Coordinator.
 This hospital employee's job includes making sure that your wishes are clearly understood by all members of the medical staff.
-They will likely meet with you early in your hospital stay to spell out exactly what you desire.
 They are then a resource to the staff both in understanding your wishes and in coordinating with physicians and services in the hospital so as to meet your needs.

-Coordinators are available to the rest of the medical staff on a continuous basis and serve as a valuable resource to the medical team.
+The coordinator serves as a valuable resource to the medical team.
 The Bloodless Medicine Coordinator is your personal advocate for receiving bloodless care.
-These coordinators have the connections and experience to help you find suitable physicians to meet your needs.
+The Bloodless Medicine Service can help you find experienced physicians to meet your needs.

-- A Culture of Bloodless Medicine.
-Over time a Center for Bloodless Medicine and Surgery will affect the culture of an institution.
-As the hospital meets the challenges of caring for patients who refuse transfusion, it may begin to take pride in their ability to provide higher level of care for these patients, creating a welcoming atmosphere.
+A Culture of Bloodless Medicine.
+Over time a Bloodless Medicine program impacts the culture of an institution.
+As the hospital staff meets the challenges of caring for patients who decline transfusion, they begin to take pride in their ability to provide higher level of care for these patients, creating a welcoming atmosphere.
 Appreciative patients reinforce this cycle.
-Patients in a mature Center for Bloodless Medicine and Surgery often note that the way their needs are met surpasses their expectations.
+Patients receiving care in a mature Bloodless Medicine program often note that the way their needs are met surpasses their expectations.